gauthamvr/AI-JobFinder-Indeed/README.md

 Generated resumes can be found in the `resume` folder, named with the job title and job ID for easy identification.

 You can manually review the CSV files to identify suitable jobs and apply using the generated resumes.
+If you see Error in all rows of suitability column of csv, delete csv files and try running `main.py` again.

 ## Pro Version (Features)